cjstreet/Stocks_Analysis/README.md

 ### What are the advantages or disadvantages of refactoring code?
-Advantages of refactoring are faster run times, simplifying the code, maintainability, and easier to updae
+Advantages of refactoring are faster run times, simplifying the code, maintainability, and making the code easier to update.
+Disadvantages of refactoring are a programmer could introduce a logic error into the code and it would have to be tested more.

 ### How do these pros and cons apply to refactoring the original VBA script?
+Overall refactoring the original script made the script faster and easier to understand.